DappCoderr/Cadence-Fun/doc/docs/Module 4/Lesson 3.md

 ### Explanation

 In the `Collection` resource, `ownedNFTs` is like the backpack storing the NFTs (the game items).
 When a new collection is created, it starts empty.
+And whenever you use nested resource, you have to add `destroy()`.

 ### Try it Out